raja543sekhar/Mantella/README.md

 - It is focused on scientific computing and data science
 - Applicable in both NodeJS and browser builds
 - (Deliberately) similar to [Matlab](https://de.mathworks.com/products/matlab.html) and [NumPy](https://numpy.org/)
-- Supports vectors and matrices
+- Supports dense vectors and matrices
 - Supports calculations with integer and floating point numbers (see [How can I use other data types?](#how-can-i-use-other-data-types))

 Did you have a question, a feature request or found a problem?
 Then please feel free to contact me at any time.
 The best way (for me) is to use the [Github issue tracker](https://github.com/SebastianNiemann/Mantella/issues).